xrhstosmour/yap/README.md

 ## Installation

 First, ensure you have `Cookiecutter` installed.
-If not, you can install it using pip:
+If not, you can install it using `pip`:

 ``` bash
 pip install cookiecutter
 ```

 Ensure you have `jinja2-time` installed.
-If not, you can install it using pip:
+If not, you can install it using `pip`:

 ``` bash
 pip install jinja2-time